Justin Duino / How-To Geek

 Road trips are a hallmark of family vacations, but for the Mitchell family in animated comedy The Mitchells vs. the Machines, a family road trip turns into a battle against killer robots.
 The Mitchells are on the way to take daughter Katie (voiced by Abbi Jacobson) to college when sentient machines capture humanity and take over the world.
 Somehow, this quirky, dysfunctional family becomes Earth’s last hope, and their battle against the robots helps strengthen their fractured family bonds.

-RELATED: The Best Pixar Movies to Stream on Disney+ in 2022
+Related: The 10 Best Animated Movies on Disney+

 Pee-wee’s Big Holiday